 How we hold and protect your personal information

 We are committed to protecting your personal information.
 We implement appropriate technical and organisational measures to help protect the security of your personal information; however, please note that no system is ever completely secure.
 We have implemented various policies including pseudonymisation, encryption, access, and retention policies to guard against unauthorised access and unnecessary retention of personal information in our systems.

 We store personal information we collect in relation to you or your applicants in various ways, including in electronic form using third party data storage providers.
 All information that is stored electronically is password protected on secure servers.

 Our aim is to ensure that all personal information is securely protected from misuse, loss, and unauthorised access, modification or disclosure by way of maintaining:

 When personal information is no longer needed we will take reasonable steps to destroy and/or de-identify that information (see also the ‘Retention’ section below).

-We have current security measures in place to prevent unauthorised use of our police check service including:
+We have current security measures in place to prevent unauthorised use of our identity verification check service including: